JoaoNM/fe-take-home/README.md

 # fe-take-home

 Objective: Build a simple login & dashboard screen for a SaaS platform for small FMCG brands.
+Note: You should have access to the Visily designs.
+The PDF in this repo is just for quick reference.
+If you do not have the original Visily board, please contact us for access.

 Requirements:
 * The application should be responsive and optimized for both desktop and mobile.